cyberbotics/webots-doc/guide/object-trees.md

 > **File location**: "WEBOTS\_HOME/projects/objects/trees/protos/Forest.proto"

-### Forest Description

-Efficient and customizable forest.
-Tree types are:
-- 'oak tree'
-- 'crab apple tree'
-- 'cherry tree'
-- 'birch tree'
-- 'palm tree'
-- 'spruce'
-- 'white pine'
-- 'hackberry tree'
-- 'hazel tree'
-The 'random' type choose randomly a tree type each time the node is regenerated.
-The shape of the forest can either be defined using the 'shape' and 'density' fields or the coordinate of each tree can be defined in external files ( X,Y,Z per tree, one tree per line).
-The path to those files can either be absolute, relative to the proto, relative to the world or relative to the project.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

 ### Forest Field Summary

 - `treesFiles`: Can be used to define the paths to several files in which are defined the positions of the trees (one tree per line, using the format 'X Y Z').